Webinar Training for Students and Faculty

 All times are Eastern Time.

 NEW!
 Please join Psi Chi and APA for a free webinar in what will be the first in a series of presentations conducted by Psi Chi members and APA staff.
-This inaugural session is on how to find, assess, and adapt tests for use in in your research.
+This inaugural session is on how to find, assess, and adapt tests for use in in your research and is intended primarily for undergraduate students.

 |Psi Chi Session Registration||Date||Time|